Steve Bannon: Social media bans

 During the November 5, 2020, edition of his webcast, Bannon called for the beheadings of Anthony Fauci, the government's top infectious diseases expert, and FBI director Christopher Wray.
 Bannon said that if it were up to him, after beheading Fauci and Wray, "I'd put the heads on pikes" and display them outside the White House "as a warning to bureaucrats" who dared oppose Trump.
 By the end of the day, Facebook and YouTube had deleted the video from their platforms, and Twitter had permanently banned his account for glorifying violence.
 Mailchimp also disabled Bannon's email newsletter.
 The next day, Bannon was dropped by a lawyer who had been defending him against federal charges of fraud.

 On January 9, 2021, Rudy Giuliani appeared on War Room, accusing Democrats of stealing the recent presidential election and blaming them for the storming of the Capitol.
-Hours later, YouTube removed both the podcast channel and another one called "Trump at War – A Film by Stephen K. Bannon", citing a "violation of YouTube's Terms of Service."
+Hours later, YouTube removed both the podcast channel and another one called "Trump at War – A Film by Stephen K. Bannon", citing a "violation of YouTube's Terms of Service".

 Political ideology

-Bannon is a Reaganite and has described himself as a populist.
+Bannon has described himself as a populist and nationalist.

+Lebanese-American author Nassim Nicholas Taleb, neoreactionary blogger Curtis Yarvin and conservative intellectual Michael Anton have been pointed out as three of the main influences in Steve Bannon's political thinking.
+Political theorist and philosopher Edmund Burke has also been described as a major influence on Bannon's ideological outlook.
+According to The Guardian in January 2018, Bannon's ideology is similar to that of Stephen Miller, Tucker Carlson, Benny Johnson, Raheem Kassam and Matthew Boyle, the latter two having been protégés of Bannon at Breitbart.

-In an interview, Bannon told journalist Michael Lewis in February 2018, "We got elected on Drain the Swamp, Lock Her Up, Build a Wall.
+Despite being arrested on federal charges of conspiracy to commit mail fraud and money laundering in connection with the We Build the Wall fundraising campaign in August 2020, in an interview, Bannon told journalist Michael Lewis in February 2018, "We got elected on Drain the Swamp, Lock Her Up, Build a Wall.
 This was pure anger.
 Anger and fear is what gets people to the polls."
 He added, "The Democrats don't matter.
 The real opposition is the media.
 And the way to deal with them is to flood the zone with shit."

-According to The Guardian in January 2018, Bannon's ideology is substantially similar to that of Stephen Miller, Tucker Carlson, Benny Johnson, Raheem Kassam and Matthew Boyle, the latter two having been protégés of Bannon at Breitbart.

 Individual issues

 A self-described economic nationalist, Bannon advocates for reductions in immigration and restrictions on free trade with China and Mexico.
-He has referred to himself as a "proud Christian Zionist" in reference to his support of Israel.
-He has been described as a white nationalist, but rejects the description.
+He has been described as a white nationalist but rejects the description.
 He generally believes in reducing the size of the federal bureaucracy, declaring at the Conservative Political Action Conference he favored the "deconstruction of the administrative state".

+In May 2025, Bannon voiced opposition to a bipartisan proposal that would expand anti-BDS laws punishing the boycott of Israel.

 Paris climate agreement

-Bannon was a strong opponent of the Paris climate agreement during his time in the Trump administration, he successfully persuaded Donald Trump to withdraw from it.
+Bannon was a strong opponent of the Paris climate agreement.
+During his time in the Trump administration, he successfully persuaded Donald Trump to withdraw from it.